Swedish language: Finland Swedish

 Finland was a part of Sweden from the 13th century until the loss of the Finnish territories to Russia in 1809.
 Swedish was the sole administrative language until 1902 as well as the dominant language of culture and education until Finnish independence in 1917.
 The percentage of Swedish speakers in Finland has steadily decreased since then.
-The Swedish-speaking population is mainly concentrated in the coastal areas of Ostrobothnia, Southwest Finland and Nyland where the percentage of Finland Swedes partly is high, with Swedish being spoken by more than 90% of the population in several municipalities, and on Åland, where Swedish is spoken by a vast majority of the population and is the only official language.
+The Swedish-speaking population is mainly concentrated in the coastal areas of Ostrobothnia, Southwest Finland and Uusimaa where the percentage of Finland Swedes is high, with Swedish being spoken by more than 90% of the population in several municipalities, and on Åland, where Swedish is spoken by a vast majority of the population and is the only official language.
 Swedish is an official language also in the rest of Finland, though, with the same official status as Finnish.
 The country's public broadcaster, Yle, provides two Swedish-language radio stations, Yle Vega and Yle X3M, as well a TV channel, Yle Fem.